readysettech/handbook/README.md

-# ReadySet Technology Company Handbook
+# ReadySet Technology Team Handbook

 ## About the handbook